-Art and Design KS2: Designing packaging for soft fruit using 3D software
+Art and Design / DT KS2: Designing packaging for soft fruit using 3D software

 Engineer Marie Adeyemi helps a team of children to research and design some packaging for raspberries using 2D and 3D design software.